open-olive/loop-development-kit/docs/src/markdown-pages/submitting-loop.md

 ---
-slug: "guides/submitting-loop"
+slug: 'guides/submitting-loop'
-title: "Submitting Your Loop"
+title: 'Submitting Your Loop'
+description: 'Submit your Loop for review and approval by the Olive Helps team.'
 ---

 # Submit Your Loop